April 12, 2016

 Rethinking Architecture, From a Robot’s Perspective

-Architect Michael Silver believes robots will help laborers build the architecture of the future.
+Architect Michael Silver believes robots will soon help laborers build the architecture of the future.

 Architect Michael Silver is a self-taught roboticist based at the University at Buffalo.
 There, he cofounded the Sustainable Manufacturing and advanced Robotic Technologies (SMaRT) group that develops robots, such as the two-legged OSCR-3 prototype.

 “My first robot was made out of Scotch tape and Spirograph gears,” says architect and robotics autodidact Michael Silver.
 “It ran off nine-volt batteries and a little stepper motor, which was hard for a 12-year-old to find.
 All it could do was grab a test tube out of one rack and swing it around to another one.”
 Despite the dearth of motors available to tweens at the time—“This was pre-Internet!”—Silver insists that such childhood endeavors were common in 1976.